Naios/boost-minimal-dist/Readme.md

-# Boost filesystem and iostreams standalone
+# Some minimal standalone boost libraries for embedding

-Boost filesystem and iostreams bundled and other core boost libraries as embeddable CMake module
+Boost filesystem and iostreams and other core boost libraries bundled as embeddable CMake module.

 Current boost version: **Boost 1.60**